Visiting the buried city of Akrotiri Santorini: Greece’s Pompeii

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

 It might seem like the island of Santorini in Greece is wall-to-wall whitewashed villages, caldera views and sublime sunsets.
-But head south of the famous Oia and Fira and you’ll find a different type of Greek settlement – the ruined city of Akrotiri, Santorini.
+But head south of famous towns Oia and Fira and you’ll find a different type of Greek settlement – the ruined city of Akrotiri.

 Or at least that’s what it’s known as now.
 It was christened Akrotiri after the nearby modern town of the same name, but its original name is just one of its mysteries.
 Nicknamed Santorini’s Pompeii, it’s similar in that both cities are important archaeological sites buried by a volcanic eruption, but there are a few big differences between them.